Your contact

 General Information

-With the new investment law of 2017, Egypt is showing its commitment to creating more favourable conditions for local and foreign investment, including the provision of guarantees and incentives.
+With the new investment law of 2017, Egypt is demonstrating its willingness to create more favourable conditions for local and foreign investments, in particular by putting in place guarantees and incentives.

 There are no restrictions on the convertibility of Egyptian currency into another free currency, provided this is done through authorised legal entities, including banks.

-Outgoing transfer of foreign currency is also permitted upon presentation of the required documents and through authorised legal entities.
-In addition, the Central Bank of Egypt has instructed licensed banks to facilitate the repatriation of dividends belonging to foreign shareholders.
+The outward transfer of foreign currency is also authorised on presentation of the required documents and through authorised legal entities.
+In addition, the Central Bank of Egypt has instructed authorised banks to facilitate the repatriation of dividends belonging to foreign shareholders.

-To start up in Egypt, having an Egyptian partner (an agent, distributor or industrial partner in a joint venture) can be very useful thanks to their market knowledge and assistance in dealing with local administrations.
+To get started in Egypt, having an Egyptian partner - whether an agent, distributor or industrial partner in a JV - can be very useful, because of its knowledge of the market and its help in dealing with the local authorities.

-In addition, it is recommended to rely on a local firm to start up a company (advice, administrative procedures, taxation,...).
-The forms of companies commonly used are classic: Limited Liability Company (SARL), Joint Stock Company (SA), General Partnership (Société en Nom Collectif), Limited Partnership (Société en Commandite).
-The acquisition of a majority stake in the capital of a local company is in principle permitted (except in a few sectors of activity).
+It is also advisable to work with a local firm to set up a company (advice, administrative procedures, tax, etc.).
+The most common types of company are Limited Liability Company (SARL), Joint Stock Company (SA), General Partnership (Société en Nom Collectif) and Limited Partnership (Société en Commandite).
+In principle, it is permitted to acquire a majority stake in the capital of a local company (except in certain business sectors).

-It should be noted that the Real Estate Law No. 15 of 1963 explicitly prohibits the ownership of agricultural land by foreign natural or legal persons.
-The definition of "agricultural land" covers land in the Nile Valley, the Delta and the oases.
+It should be noted that the Real Estate Law No. 15 of 1963 explicitly prohibits the ownership of agricultural land by foreign individuals or companies.
+The definition of "agricultural land" covers land in the Nile valley, the delta and the oases.
+In view of the climate emergency and tensions over the supply of raw materials, Egypt has opened up the acquisition of some land to foreign investors, particularly Saudi Arabians.

 Means of Payment & Banking Specificities

 The country has adopted a series of reforms since 2016, including a floating exchange rate regime.
-The Egyptian pound depreciated sharply to stabilise around 16EGP/USD.
-Liquidity has since improved and the Central Bank (CBE) has been able to replenish foreign exchange reserves to nearly USD 44 billion, or about 8 months of imports at the end of June 2019 (source CBE).
-Since the Covid-19 crisis and its economic downturn, Egypt has called on the IMF and the GCC to support the country through this critical period.
-There is no doubt that international backers will support Egypt financially given the deep structural reforms already undertaken.
+The Egyptian pound has depreciated sharply since the end of 2022 and should stabilise by the end of 2023.
+Liquidity has since deteriorated, and the Central Bank of Egypt (CBE) is struggling to rebuild its USD reserves.
+Since then, the Covid-19 crisis and its economic slowdown have led Egypt to call on the IMF and the GCC to help the country through this crisis.
+There is no doubt that international donors will support Egypt financially, given the far-reaching structural reforms already undertaken.

-The payment methods usually used internationally are available.
-When it comes to imports, however, the documentary constraints common in specific procedures must be taken into account (legalisation, rules of origin, certification, etc.) and the regulations that may restrict the import of certain products.
+The usual means of international payment are available.
+However, when it comes to imports, specific procedures must be taken into account, which may involve documentary constraints (legalisation, rules of origin, supporting documents, etc.) and regulations that may restrict the import of certain products.
+New import regulations were introduced in February 2022.
+These have since been relaxed, but difficulties in accessing foreign currency liquidity remain high.

 Source: MOCI – Coface – Business France – CAE – CASA – FMI – CBE